drym-org/symex.el/README.rst

 Key Bindings
 ------------

-The table below lists the key bindings in symex mode for Evil Symex users, and the section on `Optimizations`_ below that contains advice that may be relevant for all Symex users.

-With the hydra frontend, you can lookup the keybindings at any time by pulling up the hydra menu (default binding: ``H-m``).
-And for the evil frontend, while you don't have the menu, you can always use Emacs's ``C-h k`` to learn what a key does, as another way of learning the bindings.
+The table below lists the key bindings in Symex mode for Evil Symex users.
+You don't need this with the hydra frontend since you can lookup the keybindings at any time by pulling up the hydra menu (default binding: ``H-m``).
+Also for the evil frontend, while you don't have the menu, you can always use Emacs's ``C-h k`` to learn what a key does, as another way of learning the bindings.

 Movement
 ~~~~~~~~